utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 Upload your push notification certificate to Applozic Dashboard page under 'Edit Application' section in order to enable real time notification.

-In DemoChatManager change setting according to your certificate and profile used:
+In ALChatManager change setting according to your certificate and profile used:

 Method Name: